inservio/internship/docs/dns/troubleshoot.md

 ````
 93.184.216.34
 ````
-To add this ip address we will firs need to edit hosts file with nano editor.
+To add this ip address we will first need to edit hosts file with nano editor.

 ````
 nano /etc/hosts